JoDean7399/capstone-2021/README.md

     I want to help people in honing their skills by testing them depending on skill level.

     I may look into making a more advanced quiz once I get more experience in coding myself.
 Maybe develop it so you're able to log in and retrieve your scores from a database.

+    Take the quizzes to see if you're a coding wizard